 - CouchSurfing: CouchSurfing is really popular in Europe and allows you to save money considerably.

-How much money do I need?
+How much money do you need to travel Europe?
 Your budget depends on many factors: how you want to travel, type of accommodation, travel time, what you want to eat… Some cities like London are more expensive, and others like Prague tend to have lower prices.
 Here are some average costs so you can estimate your budget according to the type of trip you choose to do:

 - Accommodation: Hostel (€15-30 per night), hotel (€50-80 per night), AirBnB apartment (the whole place,€ 50 per night).